 Some thirty divers, supported by fifteen non-divers, came from the British Army Sub-Aqua Association, the Slough Sub-Aqua Club, and from Bradford, Brunel and Manchester universities.
 Their enthusiasm was remarkable.
 Divers would spend four to five hours in 12°C water in poor weather conditions.
-Without their dedicated labour, the expedition would not have accomplished much.
+Without dedicated labour, the expedition would not have accomplished much.

 The present note concerns the work at Gulberwick.1 Our point of departure was the account in Orkneyinga saga (ch.
-85) of the loss of two ships, the Hjálp and the Fifa, which belonged to Rögnvald, earl of Orkney.
+85) of the loss of two ships, the Hidlb and the Fifa, which belonged to Rögnvald, earl of Orkney.
 The saga is believed to date from the late twelfth century, but only survives in a version of c.
 1230.2 It is a composite work and the incident of the shipwreck stands in isolation, apparently not part of any design.
 We thus assume that any historical reality which the episode might have was subject only to changes imposed on it by oral tradition, not necessarily those governed by aesthetic principles.
-To test our assumption that the wreck did indeed take place, in much the same way as the saga describes it, we planned both an underwater search and a geomorphological survey, as well as a search for any local traditions concerning the wreck.
+To test our assumption that the wreck did indeed take place, in much the same way as the saga describes it, we planned both an underwater search and a geomorphological survey, as well as a search for any available from Fort Bovisand Underwater Centre, Plymouth, Devon.

+1 The results are being published elsewhere, and a provisional report is local traditions concerning the wreck.
 In the framework of our working hypothesis, the saga constituted our primary evidence, and our first task therefore was a philological investigation of the shipwreck episode.

-1 The results are being published elsewhere, and a provisional report is available from Fort Bovisand Underwater Centre, Plymouth, Devon.
-2 See e.g. Finnbogi Guðmundsson, Kulturhistorisk Leksikon for Nordisk Middelalder, XII (1967), 699-702, and Jan de Vries, Altmordische Literaturgeschichte2 II (1967), 262-6, for a discussion of the dating of the saga.
+See e.g. Finnbogi Guðmundsson, Kulturhistorisk Leksikon for Nordisk Middelalder, XII (1967), 699-702, and Jan de Vries, Altnordische Literaturgeschichte II (1967), 262-6, for a discussion of the dating of the saga.